223 Porter Hall

 Athens, OH 45701

-My research interests lie in understanding how cognitive and emotional factors may prolong physiological and psychological stress responses and the potential health consequences of this persistent activation.
-To date, my program of research has focused on how repetitive thought processes such as rumination and worry may influence physiological stress responses and sleep—two major health-relevant processes associated with morbidity and well-being.
-Some questions that I address include: do individuals who ruminate, or mentally rehearse past stressors, have greater increases in the stress hormone, cortisol, in response to a stressful event?
-Do these cortisol levels remain elevated after the stressor is over?
-Does rumination on past stressors negatively impact sleep?
-My work also aims to identify individual- and situation-level factors that may promote or prevent rumination.
+My research interests lie in understanding whether and how cognitive and emotional factors may prolong physiological and psychological stress responses and the potential health consequences of this persistent activation.
+To date, my program of research has focused on how repetitive thought processes such as rumination and worry may influence physiological stress responses and related health outcomes.
+A few of questions that I address in my work include: Do individuals who ruminate, or mentally rehearse past stressors, have greater increases in stress hormones (cortisol), or inflammatory markers (C-reactive protein) in response to a stressful event, and do these stress-related changes persist after the stressor ends?
+What are the consequences of rumination and prolonged stress-related physiological activation?
+My work also aims to identify individual- and situation-level factors that may promote or prevent rumination and physiological activation.
 For example, are some individuals at greater risk for rumination?
-Are certain stressors more likely to elicit ruminative thought?
+Are certain stressors or contexts more likely to elicit ruminative thought and increases in cortisol?
+My research program also addresses key methodological issues and questions: How do operational definitions of rumination impact associations with physiology?
+How can we best measure or manipulate ruminative thought?

 BA, Psychology, University of Pennsylvania (2002)